-Injuries have hindered Arter’s chances of truly establishing himself in Martin O’Neill’s team over the past couple of years, but he started the 1-1 draw against Georgia at the weekend and hopes to keep his place for the crucial World Cup qualifier against Serbia despite being substituted in Tbilisi.
+Injuries have hindered Arter’s chances of truly establishing himself in Martin O’Neill’s team over the past couple of years, but he started the 1-1 draw against Georgia and hopes to keep his place for the crucial World Cup qualifier against Serbia despite being substituted in Tbilisi.

 Whatever happens, Arter hopes those that initially doubted his commitment to the national team have since been won over.